34 Comments

 Mike Brock's avatar

-I think it would go without saying is the liberal intellectual and philosophical community were making the positive case, it would influence the creative arts in that direction to.
+I think it would go without saying if the liberal intellectual and philosophical community were making the positive case, it would influence the creative arts in that direction to.
 I'm simply trying to influence the community which is most tuned-in to what I am saying.

 Charley Ice's avatar